QuantEcon/lecture-python-intro/lectures/unpleasant.md

 This equation says that the government (e.g., the central bank) can *decrease* $m_0$ relative to
 $\check m_0$ by *increasing* $B_{-1}$ relative to $\check B_{-1}$.

-This is a version of a standard constraint on a central bank's **open market operations** in which it expands the stock of money by buying government bonds from  the public.
+This is a version of a standard constraint on a central bank's [**open market operations**](https://www.federalreserve.gov/monetarypolicy/openmarket.htm) in which it expands the stock of money by buying government bonds from  the public.

 ## An open market operation at $t=0$

-Following Sargent and Wallace (1981), we analyze consequences of a central bank policy that uses an open market operation to lower the price level in the face of a persistent fiscal deficit that takes the form of a positive $g$.
+Following {cite:t}`sargent1981`, we analyze consequences of a central bank policy that uses an open market operation to lower the price level in the face of a persistent fiscal deficit that takes the form of a positive $g$.